GallardoSolutions/psrestful-examples/order_status/README.md

 We believe it will help you understand how easy is to integrate your backend to use `PSRESTful API` to check order status for all suppliers we support.

-In our case we use the option to check order status based on query_type=3(Last Update Search) that allows to query based on all orders with an update time greater than the value specified in `statusTimeStamp`.
+In our case we use the option to check order status based on query_type=LAST_UPDATE_SEARCH(3) that allows to query based on all orders with an update time greater than the value specified in `statusTimeStamp`.
 In our [Standards documentation](https://docs.psrestful.com/standards/) you can find more information about this option.